T

 restaurant

-A traditional Victorian pub near Parliament Square, offering classic British pub fare and a wide selection of ales.
-It's a great spot to soak in the local atmosphere after a day of sightseeing.
+A traditional British pub near Parliament Square offering classic pub fare and a wide selection of ales.
+A great spot for a hearty mid-week dinner.

 Day 2 · London